Types of Financial Aid

 The Federal Pell Grant is awarded to undergraduate students earning their first bachelor's degree who meet the federal government’s eligibility formula.
 To determine eligibility, the Free Application for Federal Student Aid (FAFSA) must be submitted for each school year.
 The Pell Grant does not have to be repaid.

-Begin the process by completing the FAFSA on the Web.
+Begin the process by completing the FAFSA online.
 Eligibility is determined using a standard formula to produce an Expected Family Contribution (EFC) number based on FAFSA information.
-Students must have an EFC of 5081 or less to potentially qualify for a Pell Grant.
+Students must have an EFC of 5328 or less to potentially qualify for a Pell Grant.
 Pell Grant amounts depend on a student’s EFC, enrollment status, and length of time attended during the academic year.